LucasVerdelho/SimpleQ/README.md

 ## Introduction

-This is my first time developing a VST3 plugin using the JUCE framework designed for audio processing.
-This plugin includes a High and Low-Cut filters, one adjustable parametric EQ band and a real-time frequency spectrum analyzer.
+SimpleQ is the first VST3 plugin that I've developed using the JUCE framework.
+It's a basic plugin that includes High and Low-Cut filters, an adjustable parametric EQ band and a real-time frequency spectrum analyzer.

 ## Features